AlexMathew/vial/docs/index.rst

 associating the models for this application (there is no self-discovery set up yet) and that is done using the ``define`` method.
-This is necessary for the initial set up - creating tables for the models when a table doesn't already exist.
+This is necessary for the initial set up - creating tables for the models when a table doesn’t already exist.
 For example,

 .. code:: python